Scrambled Linear Pseudorandom Number Generators: Polynomials and full period

 At that point, by (a quite tedious) Laplace expansion along the first row we get

 and

-We should have a better chance to be able to predict an output using a row-determinant, and this is indeed the case: for $\mathscr S_{4w}$ (\xoshiro[256]), the \emph{second} word of state can be predicted exactly\footnote{Incidentally, if we reverse multiplication order in the coefficients, the \emph{first} word can be predicted exactly instead.}; for the other words, about two thirds of the bits can be predicted.
-In the case of $\mathscr S_{8w}$ (\xoshiro[512]), \emph{all words except the last one} can be predicted exactly; for the last one, again about two thirds of the bits can be predicted.
+In this case, we have sometimes a behavior similar to the commutative case: for $\mathscr S_{4w}$ (\xoshiro[256]), the second word of state can be predicted exactly\footnote{Incidentally, if we reverse multiplication order in the coefficients, the first word can be predicted exactly instead.}; for the other words, about two thirds of the bits can be predicted.
+In the case of $\mathscr S_{8w}$ (\xoshiro[512]), all words except the last one can be predicted exactly; for the last one, again about two thirds of the bits can be predicted.